First Republic of Armenia: Sovietisation

 As the Treaty of Alexandropol had been signed after the establishment of Soviet rule in Armenia and hadn't been ratified, the Revkom "quickly repudiated" it.
 In January 1921, in violation of the terms of the sovietisation, "much of the officer corps" were sent into exile in Russia.
 On 28 February, whilst the Red army incited a revolt in Georgia, anti-Soviet insurgents led by the erstwhile prime minister Simon Vratsian gained control of the countryside of Yerevan, forcing the Red Army to retreat.
 Vratsian made appeals to the West and Turkey, calling the latter to honour its commitment in the Treaty of Alexandropol to come to Armenia's aid, however, all were unanswered; after conquering Georgia, the Red army turned its attention to the revolt.
 On 2 April, "thousands of fighters and civilians" moved towards Zangezur for a final stand.
 Alexander Miasnikian, the head of the Armenian Revkom offered amnesty and assurances regarding the retention of Zangezur to Mountainous Armenia—on 16 July 1921, the rebels folded, retreating over the Aras river into Iran.
 If Armenia had held onto Kars, similarly to Georgia had held Batumi, it "might have been incorporated into Soviet Armenia".
 According to Vratsian, Armenia had been caught between "the Bolshevik hammer and the Turkish anvil".

+Greek–Armenian negotiations over Pontus

+Background and early negotiations (May 1919–January 1920)

+Armenian claims to Trabzon collided against Pontic Greek demands for an autonomous or independent Pontus.
+At the Paris Peace Conference Metropolitan Chrysanthos of Trebizond tried to work out some form of cooperation with the Armenian delegation.
+Eleftherios Venizelos sought to absorb an autonomous Pontus into a larger Armenia.
+The Armenians acknowledged that the Vilayet of Trebizond had been the seat of the Kingdom of Pontus and that its Greek population was certainly predominant over the Armenian one, but they argued that Trebizond's port was crucial as an outlet to the Black Sea for the Armenian plateau.
+Greek opinion mostly ran toward an independent Pontus or some kind of confederation with Armenia, while Armenians preferred a unitary Armenian state with autonomy granted to the Pontic Greeks.
+Nevertheless, both Greek and Armenian officials were united in believing that the issue could be resolved by adequate guarantees for an autonomous administration in Pontus.

+Chrysanthos took the case for an independent Pontus under Allied mandate to the Paris Peace Conference.
+He met Woodrow Wilson on 16 May 1919 after clearing the approach with Venizelos, and raised the possibility of an American mandate, or, alternatively, a Greek one, gaining Wilson's support.
+French delegate André Tardieu backed the plan as well, while Clemenceau told Greek diplomat Athos Romanos that he would support the Pontic Greeks, if Wilson did the same.
+Despite this, the Greek delegation kept looking for a compromise with Armenia.